szw/vim-kompleter/README.md

 Perhaps a Python implementation could handle threading a bit better (but it wouldn't work on ARM processors anyway).

 Right now Vim-Kompleter forks a process with a DRuby server which performs asynchronous tasks (parsing keywords).
-It actually seems pretty stable and very fast.
+Actually, this solution seems to be pretty stable and very fast.

 Case-Sensitive Completion